hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Asynchronous Response

-All of the REST API operations are stateless in nature, such as POST, in that scenario the task resource will return a response with HTTP code 202 "Accepted" and the reference to the task as follows:
+All of the REST API operations are stateless in nature.
+One example is such as POST, in that scenario the task resource will return a response with HTTP code 202 "Accepted" and the reference to the task as follows:

 ```md
 Response: 202 Accepted